lajanki/rpi-hwmonitor-display/README.md

 ## Google Cloud Setup
 To setup you need:
- * a [Google Cloud project](https://cloud.google.com/) with Pub/Sub enabled and a service account with editor access to it.
+ * a [Google Cloud project](https://cloud.google.com/) with Pub/Sub enabled.
  * [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) with `gcloud` command line tool.

-Then,
+Then create the a topic with a subscription and a service account using `setup_pubsub.sh`:
- * fill `.template_env` with your project id, path to a downloaded service account json key file and names for your Pub/Sub topic and subscription.
-Rename the file to `.env`.
+ * fill `.template_env` with your project id and names for your Pub/Sub topic and subscription.
+ * Rename the file to `.env`.
- * Source the file and setup your Pub/Sub topic with
+ * Source the file and create the related resources with
     ```
     source .env
     ./setup_pubsub.sh